 Michaela F. Scott, '09 President

-Patrice Russell, Director of Alumni Relations and Advancement Programming, liaison
+Patrice Russell, Assistant Vice President, Alumni Relations and Advancement Programming, liaison

 The alumni council serves as the primary liaison between the alumni and the college with an emphasis on strengthening the relationships between the college and its alumni.